emilydolson/CSE-431-FS-22/_weeks/08-EfficientCode2.md

 ## Wednesday

-How to profile your code and make sure your theoretical analysis of which parts are slow is actually correct
+Profiling: How to make sure your theoretical analysis of which parts are slow is actually correct

 # Videos